EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/20_how-to-create-indexes-kv-table.md

 };
 ```

-### Define a non-unique index on data member last_name using the eosio::kv::table::index template class
+### Define a non-unique index on the data member last_name using the eosio::kv::table::index template class

 1. Use the `eosio::kv::table::index` template class.
-2. The first parameter is the name of the index and it must be a qualified `eosio:name`, see documentation for the [eosio name restrictions](https://developers.eos.io/welcome/latest/glossary/index#account-name).
+2. The first parameter is the name of the index and must be a qualified `eosio:name`, see documentation for the [eosio name restrictions](https://developers.eos.io/welcome/latest/glossary/index#account-name).
-3. The second parameter is the name of the data member the index is defined for, `&person::last_name`.
+3. The second parameter is the name of the data member the index is defined for.
 4. Call the base class method `init()` in the constructor of `address_table` type and pass the contract name as the first parameter and the `last_name_idx` index as the second parameter.

 The data member used for the second parameter must be of template type `std::tuple`.
 The first parameter must be the type of the data member indexed non-uniquely, in our case the type `std::string` is used because `first_name` is the data member indexed non-uniquely.
 The last parameter of the tuple type must be the type of a data member name which is unique.
 In our case the type `eosio::name` is used because data member `account_name` is unique.
 Multiple properties can be indexed non-uniquely as well.
 In this case the first parameter types correspond to the properties being indexed.
 As previously already mentioned, the last parameter correspond to the type of a data member name which is unique.

-Refer to the following reference implementation of a non-unique index on data member `last_name` using `eosio::kv::table::index` template class:
+Refer to the following reference implementation of a non-unique index `last_name` data member using `eosio::kv::table::index` template class:

 `smartcontract.hpp file`